sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Next part requires reading from registry, for simplicity I will be implementing this part beforehand.

 The extension's option values are already stored in the registry.
-Registry is where Visual Studio's option values are read from and written to, but they are not in the format we need.
+Registry is where Visual Studio's option values are read from and written to, but they are not in the format the extension will need.
 Option values are stored as strings, even if they are booleans or integers.
-We want our boolean value to be stored as zero or non-zero value.
-First locate them in the registry.
+In the next part, the extension will require a boolean value, which is stored as zero or a non-zero value.
+First locate the current value in the registry.
 Visual Studio does not use system registry, it has its own registry file (as of version 2017, so that we can have multiple versions of it installed).
-[This document](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/overview/examine_registry.md) explains how to open it.
-Expand through `Software` → `Microsoft` → `VisualStudio` → `16.0_306b9970Exp` → `ApplicationPrivateSettings` → `YellowNamespace` → `YellowOptionsPage`.
+[This document](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/overview/examine_registry.md) explains how to open it, but don't forget to open experimental version's registry file (Mine is at `C:\Users\SARI\AppData\Local\Microsoft\VisualStudio\16.0_306b9970Exp\privateregistry.bin`).
+Expand through `Software` → `Microsoft` → `VisualStudio` → `16.0_306b9970Exp` → `ApplicationPrivateSettings` → `YellowNamespace` → `YellowOptionsPage` in registry.
 You should see property `IsDisplayingYellowCommand`, and its value `1*System.Boolean*True`.

 PAINT SCREENHSOT

 We can use the existing method of `SaveSettingsToStorage` for saving our custom registry property.
-Create a new `WritableSettingsStore`, a helper class for writing to registry, then use it to store the custom property.
-Path and property name can be customized to your needs.
-XXX
+First declare registry path and property name as const fields.
+Then create a new `WritableSettingsStore`, a helper class for writing to registry.
+But creating it requires the main thread, so convert the method `SaveSettingsToStorage` to async and switch to main thread before the creation.
+Finally use the helper to store the custom property.

 ```csharp
 [DesignerCategory("code")] // to hide designer